-On this day in 1780, during the American Revolution, American General Benedict Arnold meets with British Major John Andre to discuss handing over West Point to the British, in return for the promise of a large sum of money and a high position in the British army.
-The plot was foiled and Arnold, a former American hero, became synonymous with the word "traitor."
+On September 21, 1780, during the American Revolution, American General Benedict Arnold meets with British Major John Andre to discuss handing over West Point to the British, in return for the promise of a large sum of money and a high position in the British army.
+The plot was foiled and Arnold, a former American hero, became synonymous with the word “traitor.”

 During the war, Benedict Arnold proved himself a brave and skillful leader, helping Ethan Allen’s troops capture Fort Ticonderoga in 1775 and then participating in the unsuccessful attack on British Quebec later that year, which earned him a promotion to brigadier general.
 Arnold distinguished himself in campaigns at Lake Champlain, Ridgefield and Saratoga, and gained the support of George Washington.
 However, Arnold had enemies within the military and in 1777, five men of lesser rank were promoted over him.
 Over the course of the next few years, Arnold married for a second time and he and his new wife lived a lavish lifestyle in Philadelphia, accumulating substantial debt.
 The debt and the resentment Arnold felt over not being promoted faster were motivating factors in his choice to become a turncoat.